 Assignment Policy: Current assignments and due dates will be announced in the class.
 If you are absent, you are still responsible for the assignment for the next class.
-Students are to read the assigned reading material before coming to class.
-Quizzes will be to assess if the student is practicing and mastering the materials.
-No makeup short quizzes will be given - an absence equals a zero quiz grade.
+Short quizzes may be given announced or unannounced.
+Quizzes will be used to assess if the student is practicing and mastering the materials.
+No makeup short quizzes will be given - an absence equals a zero for the quiz grade.

 All assignments will be given a Due Date.
-Assignments turned in late will have 10 points deducted for each day and will be accepted no later than one week past the due date.
+Assignments turned in late will have 10 points deducted for each day and will be accepted no later than three days past the due date.

-Grading Policy: 3 major exams and a comprehensive final exam are scheduled.
+Grading Policy There will be two major exams and a final exam.
+All exams/quizzes must be taken in person.
 No student will be exempt from the final.
-Your lab grade will be calculated from: short quiz grades, homework assignments, and programming assignments.
+Your lab grade will be calculated from short quiz grades, homework assignments, and programming assignments.
 The final average will be computed as follows:

+Two Major Exams: 50%

+Final Exam: 20%

-Exam average: 70% Lab Grade: 30%
+Lab Grade: 30%

-All tests will count towards the final grade; i.e. no exam grades will be "dropped".
-Only students that miss an exam due to a collage-approved absence are eligible to take the makeup exam.
+All tests will count towards the final grade, i.e. no exam grades will be "dropped".
+Only students that miss an exam due to a college-approved absence are eligible to take the makeup exam.
 If you miss an exam, it is your responsibility to contact me as soon as possible using email.
-If permission is granted for a makeup exam, I will want it to be taken before the next class meeting.
-Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise a zero will be recorded for that exam.
+If permission is granted for a makeup exam, I want it to be taken before the next class meeting.
+Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise, a zero will be recorded for that exam.
+Your work schedule or any other schedules must not overlap with the class schedule.

-Additional Course Objectives: In this course the student will...
+Additional Course Objectives: In this course, the student will...

-- develop a general understanding of computer terminology and computer hardware. - understand how all types of data are represented and stored in binary form. - understand what constitutes an algorithm, how to process an algorithm, and how to write an algorithm. - learn the binary and hexadecimal number systems and how they relate to computers. - complete projects using application programs appropriate for math, engineering, and computer science students. - learn fundamental concepts of programming including data types, control structures, and subprograms using Python as the programming language.
+- Develop a general understanding of computer terminology and computer hardware. - Understand how all types of data are represented and stored in binary form. - Understand what constitutes an algorithm, how to process an algorithm, and how to write an algorithm. - Learn the binary, hexadecimal, and octal number systems and how they relate to computers. - Understand simple circuit designs. - complete projects using application programs appropriate for math, engineering, and computer science students. - learn fundamental concepts of programming including data types, and control structures using Python as the programming language.

-COSC1301 Spring 2020 Course Outline
+COSC1301 Spring 2021 Course Outline

 This proposed schedule may change as the semester progresses!
-Always refer to Blackboard for exact dates.
+Always refer to announcements for exact dates.